LorenaPerezHoyas/LorenaPerezHoyas/README.md

 - 👋 Hi, I’m @LorenaPerezHoyas
-- 👀 I’m interested in Data Analysis towards Behavioural and Neuroscience Research.
-- 🌱 I’m currently learning Data Science for Python
-- 💞️ I’m looking to collaborate on any project involving Behavioural Data, ET, GSR, HRV data
-- 📫 How to reach me lorenaperezho@gmail.com
+- 📫 How to reach me lorenaperezhoyas@gmail.com

 <!---
 LorenaPerezHoyas/LorenaPerezHoyas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.